Diamond: Toughness

 Somewhat related to hardness is another mechanical property toughness, which is a material's ability to resist breakage from forceful impact.
 The toughness of natural diamond has been measured as 50–65 MPa·m^{1/2}.
 This value is good compared to other ceramic materials, but poor compared to most engineering materials such as engineering alloys, which typically exhibit toughness over 80 MPa·m^{1/2}.
 As with any material, the macroscopic geometry of a diamond contributes to its resistance to breakage.
 Diamond has a cleavage plane and is therefore more fragile in some orientations than others.
 Diamond cutters use this attribute to cleave some stones before faceting them.
 "Impact toughness" is one of the main indexes to measure the quality of synthetic industrial diamonds.

 Yield strength

-Diamond has compressive yield strength of 130–140 GPa.
+Diamond has a compressive yield strength of 130–140 GPa.
 This exceptionally high value, along with the hardness and transparency of diamond, are the reasons that diamond anvil cells are the main tool for high pressure experiments.
 These anvils have reached pressures of 600 GPa.
 Much higher pressures may be possible with nanocrystalline diamonds.